vmleon/learning-library/analytics-library/sailgp/ml/ml.md

 10. The training will take several minutes.
 During this time, AutoML tries out several different ML algorithms, with different configurations.

-   The value under "Negative Mean Squared Error" is an indicator of the accuracy of the model.
+   The value under **Negative Mean Squared Error** is an indicator of the accuracy of the model.

    ![pic1](images/svmg.png)